ajibola-komo/FinFlow-Product-Analytics-Engineering-Platform/README.md

 # FinFlow Product Analytics Engineering Platform

-Production-style SaaS analytics platform simulating scalable event-driven data pipelines with dbt, partitioned data lake architecture, incremental processing, and growth metrics modeling.
+Event-driven fintech analytics platform combining analytics engineering and product analytics to model user behavior, retention, growth, and financial activity at scale.

 ---

 # Problem Statement

-Modern startups generate massive volumes of user interaction data every day across web and mobile applications.
-However, many early-stage companies struggle to build scalable analytics systems capable of transforming raw event data into reliable business insights.
+Modern fintech products generate large volumes of user behavioral and transactional data across multiple channels including mobile applications, payment systems, investment platforms, and agency banking services.
+Every user action from onboarding and account funding to transfers, investments, and daily engagement produces event-level data that needs to be captured, processed, and converted into meaningful business insights.

+In many early-stage and scaling fintech companies, building a reliable and scalable analytics system is still a major challenge.

-Without a properly designed analytics platform, organizations often face several challenges:
+Without a well-designed analytics platform, teams typically face issues such as:

-- Inability to track user engagement and retention accurately
-- Slow dashboard performance caused by unpartitioned datasets
-- Expensive full-refresh transformation workflows
+- Data being spread across multiple products and systems, which makes it difficult to get a unified view of the customer
-- Inconsistent business metrics across teams
+- Inconsistent definitions of key metrics like revenue, active users, and retention across teams
+- Slow query performance due to unoptimized data models and storage structures
+- Heavy reliance on full refresh processes that do not scale with growing data volumes
+- Limited visibility into customer behaviour across the full lifecycle and across products
+- Difficulty accurately tracking funnels, retention, and cross-product adoption
-- Lack of automated daily data pipelines
+- Lack of automated and reliable pipelines for daily data ingestion and transformation

-- Difficulty analyzing conversion funnels and revenue growth drivers
+This project is designed to address these challenges by building a production-style fintech product analytics and analytics engineering platform that simulates how modern digital financial systems collect, process, model, and analyze large-scale event-driven data across multiple products.

 ---

 # Project Objectives

-This project aims to solve these challenges by designing and implementing a production-style event-driven growth analytics platform that simulates how modern SaaS startups collect, process, transform, and analyze user behavior data at scale.
+This project aims to design and implement a production-style fintech product analytics and analytics engineering platform that simulates how modern digital financial systems collect, process, model, and analyze large-scale behavioral and transactional data.

-The platform is designed to:
+The platform is built to achieve the following objectives:

-- Generate realistic daily user event data
+- Generate realistic synthetic event data across a multi-product fintech ecosystem covering payments, investments, and agency banking
-- Ingest and store data in a partitioned raw data lake
-- Implement incremental loading strategies for efficient processing
+Model end-to-end customer journeys to support product analytics use cases such as retention, funnels, and cross-product engagement
+- Design a scalable data architecture with historical backfills and incremental daily ingestion patterns
-- Transform raw data into analytics-ready models using dbt
+- Implement a partitioned data lake structure and transform raw data into analytics-ready models using dbt
+- Build consistent product and growth metrics to enable reliable reporting and decision-making
+- Support core analytics use cases including cohort analysis, funnel analysis, and user behavior tracking
-- Orchestrate automated daily workflows
+- Simulate automated daily data pipelines using scheduled orchestration workflows
-- Deliver business-critical growth and retention metrics through dashboards
+- Deliver curated datasets optimized for BI dashboards and business insights in Tableau
+- Demonstrate best practices in analytics engineering including modular modeling, incremental processing, and scalable ELT design

-The project focuses on demonstrating modern analytics engineering practices commonly used in startup environments, including:
+The project focuses on demonstrating modern analytics engineering and product analytics practices commonly used in startup environments, including:

-- Event-driven data modeling
+- Event-driven data modeling for capturing user behavior across product interactions
-- Partition-aware warehouse design
+- Partition-aware warehouse design for scalable and efficient data storage
-- Incremental ELT pipelines
+- Incremental ELT pipelines for optimized processing of growing data volumes
-- Workflow orchestration and automation
+- Workflow orchestration and automation for reliable daily data ingestion
-- Scalable fact and dimension modeling
+- Scalable dimensional modeling using fact and dimension tables
-- Product and growth analytics
+- Product and growth analytics to support insights on retention, funnels, and engagement

 ---